roseengineering/soapytcp/README.md

 ## with openwebrx

-For example for openwebrx, to use soapytcp as the receiver I set the following in config\_webrx.py then run python openwebrx.py
+For example with openwebrx, to use soapytcp as the receiver I set the following in config\_webrx.py then run "python openwebrx.py".

 ```
 format_conversion=""